SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay, let's go to the kitchen," Pinkie said before leading Rainbow to the kitchen.

-Pinkie checked the timer, *still a while till the cake is ready.*
+Pinkie checked the timer, *still a while until the cake is ready.*

 Pinkie got out a box of pancake mix and a big bowl, and two of everything they needed: frying pan, mixing bowl, various measuring cups, whisk, plate, and spatula.